aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

 Returns a [Line](../../com.aspose.cells/line) object that represents the drop lines for a series on the line chart or area chart.
-Applies only to line chart or area charts.
+Applies only to line charts or area charts.

 **Returns:**
 [Line](../../com.aspose.cells/line)